ravishaanand/todoList-Django/README.md

-User personal online todo website created by using Django backhand framework.
+User personal online todo website created by using Django backend framework.

 Below is screenshots of different pages